 Yes.
-Boulder’s hiking trails have not been closed due to Coronavirus.
+Boulder’s hiking trails have always remained open throughout the pandemic.
 In some cases, there are suggestions for one-way travel.
 These are marked on this awesome interactive trails map, as are lower-trafficked trails, and trails closed due to wildlife habitat protections.
 Kindly follow these guidelines for hiking in Boulder:

 |Mountain Biking Trails|